wilkie/blog/posts/conference_diversity.md

 title: "Conferences Must Be Active to Promote Diversity"
 author: wilkie
 tags: ["diversity", "diversity/sexism", "diversity/racism"]
 summary: "Conferences are being criticized by the lack of diversity in their speaker lineup.
-This has led to such a critism causing the cancelation of a conference.
+This has led to such a criticism causing the cancellation of a conference.
 I argue that this is correct as the conference is devalued by its lack of diversity, and it should have been more active in its promotion of voice."
 date: 2012-11-19
 ---